Skip to content

 Note

-You may also need to add #include <Windows.h> above CIMGUI_IMPL_API LRESULT cImGui_ImplWin32_WndProcHandler(HWND hWnd, UINT msg, WPARAM wParam, LPARAM lParam); temporarily in dcimgui_impl_win32.h
+• You need to add #include <Windows.h> above CIMGUI_IMPL_API LRESULT cImGui_ImplWin32_WndProcHandler(HWND hWnd, UINT msg, WPARAM wParam, LPARAM lParam); temporarily in dcimgui_impl_win32.h